CEO monitoring and board effectiveness: Resolving the CEO compensation issue

 Executive Remuneration Working Group: Final Report

 Formed in 2015 the Working Group have consulted 360 investors, asset owners and company employees and have proposed ten recommendations to rebuild trust in executive pay structures in the UK.
-The Investment Association press release of 31 October gives summary of this report and The Principles of Remuneration below.
+The Investment Association press release of 26 July 2016 gives a summary of this report and The Principles of Remuneration below.

 Investment Association: The Principles of Remuneration